Starrzan/f1-champions/README.md

 ### Run the Application

-We have preconfigured the project with a simple development web server.
-The simplest way to start this server is:
+The app is preconfigured with a simple development web server:

 ```
 npm start or gulp run
 ```

-Now browse to the app at [`localhost:8000/index.html`].
+Now browse to the app at [`localhost:8000`].

 ## Contact

-For more information on the development of this application please visit [http://chronicles.co.za].
+For more updates on the development of this application please follow [http://twitter.com/sir_starr].